mbuotidem/mbuotidem.github.io/content/blog/ai-apps-in-slack/index.md

 ```

-I set up the module to deploy a Lambda function url with `use_function_url` While the module supports API Gateway, I went with the function url option for simplicity.
-If you're in an enterprise setting with strict security requirements around externally exposed resources, you should consider the API Gateway route.
+I set up the module to deploy a Lambda function url with `use_function_url`.
+While slackbot-lambdalith supports API Gateway, I went with the function url option for simplicity.
+If you're in an enterprise setting with strict security requirements around externally exposed resources, you should consider the API Gateway option.

 And because we're building a chat app, keeping an eye on latency and overall performance is key to a good user experience, so we setup application signals with `enable_application_signals`.

 ![List of lambda traces](traceslist.png)

-As you can see in the image above, enabling [application signals](https://aws.amazon.com/blogs/aws/amazon-cloudwatch-application-signals-for-automatic-instrumentation-of-your-applications-preview/) gives us automatic instrumentation so we can interrogate our apps performance with traces that include critical response-time metrics.
+As you can see in the image above, enabling [application signals](https://aws.amazon.com/blogs/aws/amazon-cloudwatch-application-signals-for-automatic-instrumentation-of-your-applications-preview/) gives us automatic instrumentation.
+This means we can interrogate our apps performance with traces that include critical response-time metrics.
 More on this [later](#the-latency-problem).

 ## Our lambda function

 Here's how our lambdalith is setup.
-It's loosely modeled after the [bolt-python-assistant-template](https://github.com/slack-samples/bolt-python-assistant-template/tree/main) put out by Slack.
+It's loosely modeled after the [bolt-python-assistant-template](https://github.com/slack-samples/bolt-python-assistant-template/tree/main) provided by Slack.

 ```
  16:39:45 ~/slackbot/lambda